FedericoPonzi/Horust/DOCUMENTATION.md

 ## Multiple service directories

-Horust supports more than one service directory by accepting more than one `--services-path` arguemts.
+Horust supports more than one service directory by accepting more than one `--services-path` arguments.
 ```sh
 horust --services-path ./services/core --services-path ./services/extra
 ```